include-marcy/Heimdall/README.md

 end
 ```

-Heimdall is written in Luau, but future support for popular languages like roblox-ts will be a focus of the framework's roadmap later on.
+Heimdall is written in Luau, but future support for popular languages like [roblox-ts](https://github.com/roblox-ts/roblox-ts) will be a focus of the framework's roadmap later on.

 Heimdall also natively ships with 2 key features:
-1. Heimdall Core Scripts - Heimdall ships with compatible `hdServices` that supercede the functionality of the core Roblox scripts, these are known as `hdCoreScript`s.
+1. Heimdall Core Scripts - Heimdall ships with compatible `hdServices` that supercede the functionality of the core ©Roblox scripts, these are known as `hdCoreScript`s.
 This allows you to seamlessly modify them to your liking, leaving you with more control over how your game runs.
-2. Heimdall Characters - Heimdall also ships with compatible `hdServices` that completely overrule the Roblox character system.
-Roblox's Character system is often known to be buggy and outdated, and often has strange and undesirable behavior that complex games have little control over.
-The Heimdall framework has accounted for this and includes a rewritten Character paradigm that completely changes how a Roblox character is controlled and constructed.
+2. Heimdall Characters - Heimdall also ships with compatible `hdServices` that completely overrule the ©Roblox character system. ©Roblox's Character system is often known to be buggy and outdated, and often has strange and undesirable behavior that complex games have little control over.
+The Heimdall framework has accounted for this and includes a rewritten Character paradigm that completely changes how a ©Roblox character is controlled and constructed.
 It also has significant boosts to replication speed of the character's position, and a simpler exposed hdHumanoid API.
 The two objects, `hdCharacter` and `hdHumanoid` are the most relevant user facing features of the rewrite.
 To enable these experimental features, you can find them implemented in `hdCharacterService` in the [example project repository](https://github.com/include-marcy/Heimdall)

 # When to use Heimdall
 Heimdall provides extremely explicit control and doesn't hide any of its functionality behind black boxes.
 This means that beginners should not use Heimdall for their first game.
 If your game is a lightweight application that only requires a few features, Heimdall is not necessary.
 However, if your game intends to support many compute intensive features and has a wide array of mechanics, the Heimdall architecture may benefit your games organization and performance by making use of its Parallel-Luau-housing `hdParallelService` class.
-Additionally, games that want to expand the design of their characters should consider Heimdall for its customizable and explicit rebuilt Roblox character services.
+Additionally, games that want to expand the design of their characters should consider Heimdall for its customizable and explicit rebuilt ©Roblox character services.

 Games that include manipulation of perspective and that desire strong control over the location and relativity of the character to the game in a multiplayer setting will be attracted to the native Scene objects.
-Heimdall provides a series of objects for working with "Scenes", which are an abstraction over a common problem in Roblox games that are usually considered "story driven" or might normally be ruined by multiplayer.
-By providing granular control over the workspace and abstracting its state into a "Scene", Heimdall provides developers with the ability to easily make streamlined experiences across Roblox's diverse environments and within user generated worlds.
+Heimdall provides a series of objects for working with "Scenes", which are an abstraction over a common problem in ©Roblox games that are usually considered "story driven" or might normally be ruined by multiplayer.
+By providing granular control over the workspace and abstracting its state into a "Scene", Heimdall provides developers with the ability to easily make streamlined experiences across ©Roblox's diverse environments and within user generated worlds.

 For this, Heimdall provides the `hdScene` and its corresponding classes:
-- `hdSceneParticipant` : An abstraction layer over Roblox characters that defines their existence in the `hdScene`.
+- `hdSceneParticipant` : An abstraction layer over ©Roblox characters that defines their existence in the `hdScene`.
 - `hdSceneHandle` : An "entry point" into the hdScene, sort of like a Spawn object but with more configuration.
 - `hdSceneWarper` : A helper object that lets you have control over the way the 2 prior classes interact.
 This list is expanding as the `hdScene` API matures, so its not all!